dart-lang/site-www/src/content/effective-dart/design.md

 ### AVOID defining a one-member abstract class when a simple function will do

-{% include 'linter-rule-mention.md', rules:'one_member_abstracts' %}
+{% render 'linter-rule-mention.md', rules:'one_member_abstracts' %}

 Unlike Java, Dart has first-class functions, closures, and a nice light syntax for using them.
 If all you need is something like a callback, just use a